-- Switching between keyboard and mouse lower your cognitive energy and breaks your flow.
-No need of a mouse with Vim.
+- Switching between the keyboard and the mouse costs cognitive energy, and breaks your flow.
+No need to use the mouse with Vim.

-- There are countless Vim plugins out there, allowing a more modern experience, similar to an IDE.
+- There are countless plugins for Vim out there, enabling a more modern experience, similar to an IDE.

 - You can use any shell command directly in Vim, expanding drastically its functionalities.

-- Many command-line tools out there use the same keystrokes as Vim.
+- Many command-line tools use some Vim keystrokes.
 It makes them easier to learn.

-- Popular shells (like Bash or Zsh) have a "Vi" mode, allowing you to use Vim keystrokes to edit your command lines.
+- Popular shells (like Bash or Zsh) have a "Vi" mode, allowing you to use some Vim keystrokes to edit your commands.

 Is it true that Vim has a steep learning curve?

 Despite its reputation, Vim is not hard to learn.
 It works differently than most editor or IDE out there, that's why many people find it difficult.
 If you accept that it requires some adaptation, you can learn the basics in a couple of hours.